 What are the best "Human Preference" datasets for LLMs?

-In the field of language models (LLM), some human preference datasets are freely available, well documented, and stand out for their quality, size and usefulness.
+In the field of language models (πŸ”— LLM), some human preference datasets are freely available, well documented, and stand out for their quality, size and usefulness.
 Here are some of the best human preference datasets used for Deep Learning and LLM evaluation:

 MovieLens

-MovieLens is a well-known dataset in the recommendation systems research community.
-It contains movie ratings given by users, offering valuable information on movie preferences.
+πŸ”— MovieLens is a dataset well known in the recommendation systems research community.
+It contains movie ratings given by users, offering valuable insights into movie preferences.
 Versions vary in size, with sets ranging from 100,000 to 20 million ratings.

 Primarily used for movie recommendation, it is also useful for training language models to understand movie preferences and make relevant suggestions.